Keith Ellison: Democrats Will Take Back the House and the Senate in 2018

 Foran: Some Democrats in Congress are calling for President Trump to be impeached.
 Is that a distraction?

-Ellison: I think that he totally deserves to be impeached, but given the present composition of Congress, it’s not about to happen soon, so why not focus on things that are right in front of us, like fighting this tax bill, like making sure we extend DACA [Deferred Action for Childhood Arrivals], like making sure we get high open enrollment numbers.
+Ellison: I think that he totally deserves to be impeached, but given the present composition of Congress, it’s not about to happen soon, so why not focus on things that are right in front of us, like fighting this tax bill, like making sure we extend DACA [Deferred Action for Childhood Arrivals], like making sure we get high open-enrollment numbers.
 I think those things are more important.

 I don’t think these members of the Republican caucus, there are no set of circumstances under which they will impeach him.
 Even if they got him on tape to [Russian President] Vladimir Putin saying ‘Thank you sir, I’m so glad we’re working together on this thing.’
 I don’t think they would do it.